 The number of toilets that you need to install will have an impact on the timescales for the job and the costs incurred.
 Replacing more than one toilet at the same time will be cheaper than replacing them individually.
 In this guide, the costs and timescales supplied are for replacing one toilet.

-Find a local plumber to install your toilet
+Find a local toilet fitter near you

 Your property’s age and condition